 With Amazon Music membership, you are able to download numerous popular songs, playlists, albums on Kindle Fire at will.
 But be aware that they are saved as encoded unreadable files, which are only accessible within the Amazon Music app.
 That's also the reason why we have multiple restrictions when transferring Amazon Music on Kindle Fire.
 To truly "FREE" listen to Amazon audios on Kindle Fire forever, you will need an audio recorder, TuneBoto Amazon Music Converter, to get things through.

 TuneBoto Amazon Music Converter is a simple yet powerful Amazon Music tool, capable of losslessly downloading & converting any songs from Prime Music and Amazon Music Unlimited to MP3/AAC/FLAC/WAV/AIFF at a fast speed.
-With no need to install any extra apps (including Amazon Music app), any of your Amazon song will be saved locally with the ID3 tags preserved, like title, artwork, artist, album, and more.
+With no need to install any extra apps (including Amazon Music app), any of your Amazon song will be saved locally with the ID3 tags preserved, like title, artwork, artist, album, track number, and more.
 After downloading tracks from Amazon Music as local files, you can enjoy your whole Amazon Music library on Kindle Fire for good.

 Guide to Play Amazon Music on Kindle Fire

 The following we prepared to show you how to download Amazon Music in common music format, and put the Amazon Music downloads to Kindle Fire for playback without any restrictions.
 Firstly, please download TuneBoto Amazon Music Converter on your computer first.

 Install and launch TuneBoto Amazon Music Converter, and then log into the Amazon Music Unlimited or Prime Music account.
 The program will show as below.

 Note: TuneBoto needs to work with an Amazon account.
 But don't worry, it will not take any other information from your account than the songs.